 - apply for a grant and provide self-funding.

 Funding from other sources (public or private) and self-funding must be secured when the application is submitted under this call.

 Justification of staff expenses in the budget (max.
 500 characters including spaces)

-Specify the average hourly rate for budgeted staff expenses.
+Here, you specify the average hourly cost for budgeted staff expenses.
 Staff expenses refer to salaries including social security contributions and other mandatory charges associated with salaries.
 Eligible staff expenses for companies and other organisations conducting economic activity may be estimated at a maximum of 800 kronor per hour.
 Higher education institutions or research institutes are not subject to this limitation.